opnsense/docs/source/manual/nat.rst

 --------------------

-Partial API access, for outbound NAT, is provided with the :code:`os-firewall` plugin, which is described in more detail in the :doc:`firewall <../development/api/plugins/firewall>` api reference manual.
+Partial API access, is available and described in more detail in the :doc:`firewall <../development/api/core/firewall>` api reference manual.

 -------
 How-tos